edupinhata/edupinhata.github.io/Microblog.md

 # 2025

 **September/25**
+- 09/09: Finished planning.
+Study about weight calculation of products.
+Phd working with resuming credit card news and articles.
+Also a master dissertation about mathematical model to  reduce credit card manufacture and distribution costs.
 - 08/09: Sprint 25Q4_S4 start.
 - 07/09: Mom's sermon.
 Sivaldo's home lunch.
 - 06/09: Deployed first version of Renascente front using amplify.